Optimization landscape of $\ell_0$-Bregman relaxations: Applications

 \section{Applications}

 We dedicate this section to further explore the implications of our theoretical results to both~\cref{ex:LS} and~\cref{ex:KL}.
+To do so, we must proceed in two steps.
+First, given a data fidelity term, we need to determine the Bregman function $\Psi$ such that~\eqref{eq:brsc} holds.
+Second, we must particularize our general bounds to the specific sparse optimization problem at hand.
+As we show in both~\Cref{sec:Psil2} and~\Cref{sec:exp_KL}, both tasks require significant analytical effort.

+Furthermore, while we restrict our specialization to these two examples, our theoretical framework is designed to accommodate a much broader class of sparse optimization problems.
+More generally, any data fidelity term that is the Bregman divergence of a strictly convex function naturally falls within the setting of~\cref{ass:FID}.
+For example, the data fidelity terms described in~\cref{ex:LS} and~\cref{ex:KL} are particular instances ($\beta=2$ and $\beta=1$, respectively) of the broader class of $\beta$-divergences~\cite{Basu1998,Cichocki2010}.
+We expect that our analysis extends, for instance, to the critical value $\beta=1.5$, a case that proves useful in applications such as hyperspectral imaging~\cite{FD2015}.
+Similarly, robust formulations like the Cauchy regression problem, commonly deployed to handle heavy-tailed impulsive noise or extreme outliers~\cite{Carr2013,Guo2023}, should also fit within our paradigm.
+In conclusion, our theory can be applied to a larger variety of problems beyond those presented here, albeit requiring some non trivial work for each specific case.

-Again, we set $F:=G_\by(\bA\cdot)$.
+As in the above sections, we set $F:=G_\by(\bA\cdot)$.
 First, in~\Cref{sec:Psil2} we set the Bregman-generating function $\Psi$ to be the squared $\ell_2$-norm and particularize~\cref{thm:oracuniquesparsest} in this setting.
 Additionally, we show that, if $F=G^{\mathrm{LS}}_\by(\bA\cdot)$, our analysis brings improved results with respect to existing literature~\cite{Carlsson2020}.
 Second, in~\Cref{sec:exp_KL}, we set $F=G^{\mathrm{KL}}_\by(\bA\cdot)$ and~$\Psi$ to a suitable Kullback--Leibler Bregman-generating function.
 From~\cref{propo:positiveKL}, it is rather direct to see that~\cref{ass:BRSCor} holds under an LRIP condition on the matrix $\bA$ and, consequently, a corresponding version of~\cref{thm:oracuniquesparsest} can be provided.